-To stream, download & donate or download for FREE welkin's 3rd record, the epic double-disc titled This Is Your Blood All Over Me plus welkin's much anticipated sophomore record Strangers & Exiles--hailed as an art rock triumph by critics-- as well as their critically acclaimed debut record No Ordinary Elephant go to the music page of this site!
+Listen for FREE.
+To stream welkin's 3rd record, the epic double-disc titled This Is Your Blood All Over Me plus welkin's much anticipated sophomore record Strangers & Exiles--hailed as an art rock triumph by critics-- as well as their critically acclaimed debut record No Ordinary Elephant go to the music page of this site!

 PRESS FOR Welkin:

 "The relative solitude and palpable wildness of Birch’s home in the Cascades have left an indelible imprint on his songwriting.
 That the rugged landscape has made its presence felt in his lyrics is evident from song titles like “Yellow Moon and Crystal Sky” and “Seasons in the Wilds”.
 Moreover, the very sound of Welkin seems like an outgrowth of its rustic environs.
 Witness “The Love of Most Has Grown Cold”, a cosmic-country rock epic that flows with the gentle clarity of a mountain stream before black clouds of searing electric guitar send it rushing over the falls."

 "...welkin takes its art seriously.
 Every song here shows incredible depth...Birch has the same high, keening voice that's made Thom Yorke and Neil Young two of rock 'n' roll's most unlikely superstars, and the songs he writes seem made for gazing at distant universes from splintered country porches."

 The Garage's Top 10 Local Records in 2011...